|Bodywork||Higer Bus (Integral)|

 The project was supported by the Land Transport Authority (LTA) as well as SBS Transit in an effort to reduce carbon dioxide emissions and develop a more energy-efficient model of public transportation for the future.
 Funding for the project, at about S$225,000, tapped on the LTA’s Innovation Fund, a S$50 million kitty for transport development.

 In Singapore, the bus was registered as RD6066L in July 2010, with the unique yellow-blue RD registration plate for Research & Development vehicles.
-It was co-launched with SBS Transit’s two other Sunlong SLK6121UF14H hybrid buses that same month.
-Replacing the SBS Transit base colours was a blue advertisement promoting the environmental-friendly aspects of the bus, carrying the tagline “Zer0 Emission, Low noise, Emits Clean Water” and “Singapore’s 1st Truly Green Bus”.
+It was co-launched with SBS Transit’s two other Sunlong SLK6121UF14H diesel-electric hybrid buses that same month.
+The sides and rear bore a blue-themed advertisement promoting the environmental-friendly aspects of the bus, carrying the tagline “Zer0 Emission, Low noise, Emits Clean Water” and “Singapore’s 1st Truly Green Bus”.

 During the inaugural Youth Olympics Games from 14 to 26 August 2010, the bus was decorated in a bright green livery, bearing the registration plate YOG3419 and was used to ferry delegates and athletes, providing shuttle service for the Games Village located at NTU.
 The bus was garaged at NTU where a hydrogen refuelling station and holding area was built opposite NTU’s School of Biomedical Science (the present site of NTU’s Experimental Medicine Building).